Sanjay Sharma (serial killer): Escape to Denmark, and third marriage

 Sharma spent a year and a half in custody while awaiting his trial.
-On March 20, 1999, after a court hearing in New Delhi, he bribed two police officers to drive him to his mother's house, from where he fled New Delhi and India altogether.
-After his brother called police and told them Sanjay had attempted contact him, he was declared a fugitive, with his photographs plastered on newspapers and showcased on India's Most Wanted.
+On 20 March 1999, after a court hearing in New Delhi, he bribed two police officers to drive him to his mother's house, from where he fled New Delhi and India altogether.
+After his brother called police and told them Sanjay had attempted to contact him, he was declared a fugitive, with his photographs plastered on newspapers and showcased on India's Most Wanted.
 Between March and August 1999, Sharma, using the fake names of "Alexander López" and "James Kennedy", travelled between numerous countries, including Bangladesh, Thailand, Hong Kong, Jamaica, Costa Rica, Brazil, Germany and Austria.
-On August 27, 1999, he landed in Greenland, where he presented himself as a Venezuelan citizen by the name of Juan Carlos Sánchez Pinto.
+On 27 August 1999, he landed in Greenland, where he presented himself as a Venezuelan citizen by the name of Juan Carlos Sánchez Pinto.
 Upon arriving at the airport, he befriended two local men who allowed him to temporarily stay at their apartment in Nuuk.

 After residing with the men for a few days, Sharma would meet 23-year-old Carla Clasen, a divorcée who sold clothes in front of the Brugsen supermarket, who was living together with her 2-year-old daughter, Natuk.
 Not long after their meeting, Clasen fell in love with the man she knew only as Sánchez Pinto, and only fourteen days later, they were married.
 However, problems began to arise the day after their wedding, Sharma would frequently leave home for many hours at a time, allegedly to have sexual intercourse with two gay men in Nuuk.
-There were also rumors that he had dabbled into hashish smuggling, and the reason why he had married Carla was to get another surname and make her a courier.
+There were also rumours that he had dabbled into hashish smuggling, and the reason why he had married Carla was to get another surname and make her a courier.
 A few weeks later, Sharma travelled to Esbjerg, where he bought an apartment in Kvanglundparken.
 Less than two weeks later, Carla and little Natuk moved in with him, and the family remained there for some time.